 Sounds of New York City: Urban Acoustic Monitoring and Deciphering the Code

 New York City’s sound environment can be perceived as vibrant and energetic or loud and disturbing.
 Citizen complaints registered with the NYC 311 information/complaints line establishes noise as a major quality-of-life issue; although not all noise issues are reported.
 Cooper Union students are gaining a deeper understanding of the urban sound environment, the NYC Noise Code, and how noise complaints are addressed and mitigated.
 Students have taken sound level measurements in a number of East Village apartments and compared these measurements to the noise code.

-Cooper Union is also collaborating with the NYU Center for Urban Science + Progress to evaluate the frequency response of low-cost, acoustic sensing devices for monitoring the urban sound environment of New York City.
+Cooper Union is also collaborating with the NYU Center for Urban Science + Progress on the Sounds of New York City (SONYC) project to evaluate the frequency response of low-cost, acoustic sensing devices for monitoring the urban sound environment of New York City.
 To learn more, below is a link to a Sounds of New York City video submitted to the 2015 NYC BigApps Competition:

 Mydlarz, C., Shamoon, C., Baglione, M., Pimpinella, M., "The design and calibration of low cost urban acoustic sensing devices," 10th European Congress and Exposition on Noise Control, May 31-June 3, 2015, Maastricht, Netherlands.
 Best Paper and Presentation Award.

 Mike Pimpinella (M.Eng.
 '16)